thebeebs/devstarworkshop/instructions/deployment/cicd.md

 Save the file.

-Depending on what type of git clone approach you've followed, you should now have 2 ways of commiting and pushing your code:
+Depending on what type of git clone approach you've followed, you should now have 2 ways of commiting and pushing your code.

-1. git command line
+1. Using the Git command line interface

        git add .